-Inspecting your beehive should be done on a regular basis.
-For beginners, every seven to ten days during spring and summer is not unusual or too often.
-Inspect more than weekly, and your bees won't be happy.
-Remember that every inspection disrupts their hive activity and sets them back a day.
+Inspect your beehive on a regular basis—but not too often.
+For beginners, every 7 to 10 days during spring and summer is a good range.
+Inspecting more than weekly will make your bees unhappy.
+Every inspection disrupts their hive activity and sets them back a day.

 02 of 14

 Smoke in front of the hive, by the entrance, to confuse the guard bees.
 Lift the outer cover slightly and direct a few puffs of smoke underneath it.
 Let the cover back down gently and wait one to two minutes for the smoke to take effect.